About this listing

 Since meals are not provided, I highly recommend Precita Park Cafe at the corner of Alabama and Precita.
 Also there are also alot of eateries and cafes on Cortland Ave which is on the south side of Bernal Heights.
 Hilside Restaurant serves dinners and brunch on weekends.
 Harvest Market at the corner of Precita and Folsom is a great little corner market.
 The Mission District , especially on 24th street and Valencia Street has an abundance of eating places, restaurants and cafes.

 1. No shoes inside the condo (please bring flip flops or soft soled bedroom slippers).
-My neighbor downstairs is very "noise" sensitive.
+My neighbor living in the floor below me is very "noise" sensitive.

 2. No Pets allowed because of severe allergies.

-3. Smoking is not allowed anywhere on premises within the condo building.
+3. No Smoking not allowed anywhere within condo or condo building.

 5. No drunkenness or unruly, loud behavior.
 Show consideration and respect to the neighbors.
 Observe "Quiet" time.

 8. No late night showers.
-Try to shower before 10 pm.
+Try to shower BY 10 pm.

 9. Save energy and turn off all lights if you are the last one in, including the front porch light.